byang20/options_rl/README.md

     "PATH_TO_ORDER_FILES" : [order id]
 }
 ```
-Then run `python import_data.py` to download and extract the data.
-Zip files will be in a folder called 'data/' and extracted csv files will be in a folder called 'extracted/'.
+Then, run `python import_data.py` to download and extract the data.
+Zip files will be in a folder called 'data/', and extracted csv files will be in a folder called 'extracted/'.

 ## Running Simulation